 Day 3: Tula mountains, Kaluga aqueducts, pagan temples and garbage museum

-On the third day you will have time to visit the Tula "mountains", see the oldest aqueduct in Russia and a pagan temple.
+On the third day you will have time to visit the Tula "mountains", see the oldest viaduct in Russia and a pagan temple.
 The cherry on the cake is a museum of garbage, the only and unique.
 To get up early, you'll have to get up early - I recommend leaving Tula at 8 am.